Museum archives got the collection of Paul Beylich

-Here are some very exciting
+Here are some other very exciting

 acquistions to the Museum's collection:

-With the help of different partners, we have been able to purchase some very significant and spectacular new objects for the museum's collection:
+With the help of different partners, we have been able to purchase some very significant and spectacular objects for the museum's collection:

-A particularly exciting new exhibition piece is the steam engine No. 137, produced in 1889 in Lilienthal's machine works in Berlin.
+A particularly exciting exhibition piece is the steam engine No. 137, produced in 1889 in Lilienthal's machine works in Berlin.
 This unique specimen was purchased from an Australian collector.